torch2424/made-with-webassembly/showcase/wasm3.md

 ![Wasm3 screenshot](https://raw.githubusercontent.com/vshymanskyy/Wasm3_RGB_Lamp/master/extra/photos.jpg)

 Wasm3 allows running WebAssembly **everywhere** (supports a wide range of architectures).
-In fact, it can run on network equipment, routers, modems, microcontrollers, IoT devices, and much more.
+In fact, it can run on network equipment, routers, modems, microcontrollers, IoT devices, game consoles and much more.
 Wasm3 can be embedded into any desktop or smartphone application and serve as a scripting engine.
 Or, it can be used to achieve WebAssembly self-hosting (literally, running WebAssembly on top of WebAssembly).

 **Have fun 😉**